jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----
 - If a line crosses borders it first exits borders and then enters borders.
 You can't mix exits and entrances
 - If an access symbol is drawn to denote direction is is by default put in the section between the exits and entrances, so not necessarily with the eventually entered symbol.
-- If this access symbol will go out of view then
+- If this access symbol might go out of view then
 - The access symbol is put in front of the border that is entered.

 Create default, ready to easily work with, settings for objects.
 ‘Advanced’ programmers can alter them as they know better.
 Programmers might want to create their own default that overrides the premade default.
 Or use no initialization at all.
 I’ll think about that later.